SECURE PAYMENT AUSTRALIAN STOCK TRACEABLE ORDERS

 Different types of tampers and their purpose.

-• Material: Most commonly found in stainless steel, however brass and copper are available.
-Heavier tampers can help with pressure for professional baristas, lighter tampers might be better.
+Material: Stainless steel is the most common, but brass and copper are also options.
+Heavier tampers can assist with applying pressure for professional baristas, while lighter tampers might be more suitable for home use.

-We stock a wide range of espresso tampers to perfectly fit into your filter basket.
-Some of our most common products come from Crema Pro, coffee parts, Espro, Rhinoware, Pesado and of course, Pullman the home of the bigstep!
+We offer a broad selection of espresso tampers to perfectly fit your filter basket.
+Some of our popular products come from renowned brands such as Crema Pro, MHW 3-Bomber, Muvna, Zero-HeroPesado, and of course, Pullman—home of the BigStep!

 How do I tamp correctly?